cloudevents/spec/discovery.md

 lists of event types.
 Both of these cases require that filters can be used in the discovery API to narrow down the selection of available events.

-The CloudEvent source attribute is a potential source of high fanout.
+The CloudEvent `source` attribute is a potential cause of high fanout.
 For example consider a blob storage system where each directory constitutes a distinct `source` attribute value.
-For this reason, source is not the starting point for discovery, but an attribute that can be used when creating subscriptions.
+For this reason, `source` is not the starting point for discovery, but an attribute that can be used when creating subscriptions.
 A producer is free to show different possible source values to different users in their system.